 Rationale: Information technology exists in physical and logical locations, and boundaries exist between these locations.
-An understanding of what is to be protected from external factors can help ensure adequate protective measures are applied where they will be most effective.
+An understanding of what is to be protected from external factors can help ensure adequate protective measures are applied where they are most effective.
 Sometimes a boundary is defined by people, information, and information technology associated with one physical location.

 Implications: Create a security architecture or design.

 Statement: Sub-systems must be partitioned logically and isolated using physical devices and/or security controls.